ldmaynard/Pgeneralense/README.md

 in a Neotropical rainforest shrub" by L.D.
 Maynard, E. Moureau, M.Y.
 Bader, D. Salazar, G. Zotz, S.R.
 Whitehead

-Published in Ecology and Evolution
+Published in Ecology and Evolution 2022
-Article DOI TBD
-Zenodo DOI TBD

 All data were collected at La Selva Biological Station, Heredia Province, Costa Rica (Organization for Tropical Studies)